iomesh/docs/docs/advanced-functions/external-storage.md

 ---
 id: external-storage
-title: External Storage outside Kubernetes
+title: IOMesh as External Storage
-sidebar_label: External Storage outside Kubernetes
+sidebar_label: IOMesh as External Storage
 ---

-Besides offering storage within the Kubernetes cluster, IOMesh can also provide storage to external clients through the IOMesh CSI driver or by functioning as an iSCSI target.
+In addition to providing storage within its Kubernetes environment where IOMesh is located, IOMesh can also offer storage externally to a Kubernetes cluster through CSI, or function as an iSCSI target for an iSCSI client.

 ## Configure iSCSI Access Point

-In order to utilize IOMesh storage via the CSI driver or iSCSI target, it is necessary to first configure an iSCSI access point.
+To use IOMesh storage via the CSI driver or iSCSI target, it is necessary to configure an iSCSI access point first.

-To guarantee a consistent and functional IP as the iSCSI service access point, IOMesh employs `iomesh-access` service with a service type of `LoadBalancer` to access the iSCSI service.
+To ensure that the access point has a consistent and functional IP address, IOMesh employs `iomesh-access` service with a service type of `LoadBalancer`.
 This service must have an IP externally exposed, and the specific method for configuring this external IP will vary depending on the cloud environment in which IOMesh is deployed.

 - For IOMesh deployed in [LoadBalancer-supported cloud environments]((https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer)), see `In-Tree LoadBalancer`.
 - For IOMesh deployed on bare metal or other LoadBalancer-not-supported cloud environments, see `Out-of-Tree LoadBalancer`.

-**Procedure**

 <!--DOCUSAURUS_CODE_TABS-->

 <!--In-Tree LoadBalancer-->

-If IOMesh is deployed in a cloud environment that supports `LoadBalancer`, Kubernetes will automatically call the API of the cloud provider and assign an external IP to `iomesh-access` service
+If IOMesh is deployed in a cloud environment that supports `LoadBalancer`, Kubernetes will automatically call the API of the cloud provider and assign an external IP to `iomesh-access` service.

 1. Check the status of `iomesh-access` service, ensuring it has been assigned an external IP.